 Primary 3 have focused play (though not as much as Foundation) where creativity and exploration is encouraged in topics such as The Romans, Dinosaurs, The Solar System and The Victorians.
 Children are also more aware of their wider world as opportunities for Webinars and Video Conferencing are explored – including with the team in Armagh Planetarium.

 Primary 4 continue this journey through a range of topics that include The Egyptians, Myths and Legends and World War Two.
 The children are also encouraged to be creative and exploratory through Activity Based Learning – where they can apply their learning and understanding through a range of interactive activities.

 The Primary 5, 6 and 7 team have organised the curriculum in these years to ensure that there is a breadth of engagement and learning opportunities for the children.

 There are topics as diverse as The Vikings, The Blue Planet, The Titanic, Fair Trade and much more.
 The teaching of the curriculum through these topics is an important element to the Key Stage.
 As well as this, there is a focus on ensuring that the children are all prepared for their journeys to their next schools after Millennium – with a natural drive to ensure that the children achieve their full potential.

 On Wednesday afternoons, we collapse the curriculum to enable the children to participate in a range of activities to widen their educational and holistic experience.
 For the entirety of the afternoon, the children participate in activities such as Gaelic Football, Tag Rugby, Gardening, Cooking, Art, Science Club and more.
 This rota basis means that the children in Key Stage 2 get a good sense of the different activities through out their time in the Key Stage.

-Primary 7 end their time in Millennium with a residential visit in the third term In recent years, the class has travelled to Alton Towers for a full week of activities.
+Primary 7 end their time in Millennium with a week-long residential visit in the third term.